-Mentoring is nothing new — particularly in sport.
-We have all turned to an experienced friend or colleague for advice, especially when we are learning something new or are facing a new challenge.
-However, the concept of using a mentor in a more structured way, can help guide you through a challenging learning process.
+Mentoring is nothing new, particularly in sport.
+We’ve all turned to an experienced friend or colleague for advice, especially when we’re learning something new or facing a new challenge.
+The WIAS Mentor program follows this concept in a more structured way, to help guide skydivers through a challenging learning process.

 Using the WIAS Mentor program to inform and support newer skydivers

 Using the WIAS Mentor program as a communication network between mentors and mentees